elopio/docs/source/version2/includes/_glossary.md

 ## Position

 A Position is the amount of [Shares](#share) that are owned (a [Long Position](#long-position)) or borrowed and then sold (a [Short Position](#short-position)) by an individual.
 A Position can be profitable or unprofitable, depending on [Market](#market) movements.
 Positions can be open or closed.
 An open Position means the Position holder currently own the Shares, whereas a closed position means they have redeemed their Shares and have cashed out for currency.
 Closing a Short Position means a trader is buying Shares of an [Outcome](#outcome) they are short on, whereas closing a Long Position means they are selling the Shares they own.

-## Post-Finalization Waiting Period

-Once a [Market](#market) has [Finalized](#finalized-market), users must wait three (3) days before claiming their trading proceeds.
-This waiting period is intended as a security precaution.
-In the event that an attacker could somehow cause a Market to Finalize incorrectly, the Augur development team would have 3 days to notice and [halt](#developer-mode) the Augur system before the attacker could claim the proceeds.
-When the Augur development team is confident that Augur is secure, this waiting period will be removed.

 ## REP